bklevence/bklevence.github.io/_pages/about.md

 ## Work Experience

+### Library Maker Space Aide

+Maintain digital fabrication and multimedia production tools in the Somerville, MA High School Library Makerspace.
+Providing on-demand instruction to drop-in students throughout the day.
+Support Teachers in use of maker space and library resources.
+2025-Present

 ### Consultant

 I've been doing a little design work and consulting as I've been a stay at home dad since late Fall 2023.
-Not flying under any flag in particular, just finding small managable projects as I can.
+Not flying under any flag in particular, just finding small managable projects as I can while taking French lessons as time permits.
 2023-Present

 ### Northern Valley Demarest